Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version

 In this formulation, the objective is to minimize the time it takes to achieve a certain accuracy $\gamma$, under the experimental constraints as well as a bound on the experimental cost. \item[ii)] {\em Minimum experimental cost}

-In this formulation, the objective is to minimize the experimental cost to achieve a certain accuracy $\gamma$, under the experimental constraints as well as a bound on the experimental cost. \item[iii)] {\em Maximum accuracy}
+In this formulation, the objective is to minimize the experimental cost to achieve a certain accuracy $\gamma$, under the experimental constraints. \item[iii)] {\em Maximum estimation accuracy}

 In this formulation, the objective is to maximize the accuracy $\gamma$ under the experimental constraints as well as a bound on the experimental cost. \end{itemize} One may argue that the experimental time $T$ can be used as experimental cost, and thus i) could be merged into ii).
-However, as the number of decision variables depends on the experimental time, it is convenient to treat this case separately.
+However, as the number of decision variables depends on the experimental time, we treat these two cases separately.